Brendon Burchard: Career

-In 2011, Burchard's second book, The Millionaire Messenger was published and reached #1 on The New York Times best seller list as well as The Wall Street Journal, USA Today, and Amazon.com bestseller lists.
+Burchard is the author of several books.
+His first, Life's Golden Ticket: An Inspirational Novel, was published in 2008.
+His second book, The Millionaire Messenger (2011), claims that “nearly everyone has an ‘expert’ within themselves and can leverage that expertise to create a profitable business.”
+The book reached #1 on The New York Times Best Seller list as well as The Wall Street Journal, USA Today, and Amazon bestseller lists.

-In 2012, The Charge: Activating the 10 Human Drives That Make You Feel Alive reached #1 on The Wall Street Journal bestseller list.
+In 2012, his third book, The Charge: Activating the 10 Human Drives That Make You Feel Alive reached #1 on The Wall Street Journal bestseller list.

-In 2014, The Motivation Manifesto spent 32 weeks on The New York Times best-seller list.
+In 2014, The Motivation Manifesto spent 32 weeks on The New York Times bestseller list.

 In 2016, Burchard was named a member of Oprah Winfrey Network's Super Soul 100.

-In 2017, High Performance Habits became a Wall Street Journal best-seller and was #2 on Amazon's "Best business and leadership books of 2017" list.
+In 2017, High Performance Habits became a Wall Street Journal bestseller and was #2 on Amazon's "Best business and leadership books of 2017" list.